um-grex/grex-docs/content/docs/computecanada/_index.md

 ## Regional Partners

-Compute Canada is also a Federation of four Regions: Westgrid, which consists of institutional members belongigt to Western Canada, ComputeOntario, CalculQuebec and AceNET which is a consortium of universities of Matitime provinces.
+Compute Canada is also a Federation of four Regions: Westgrid, which consists of institutional members belongigt to Western Canada, ComputeOntario, CalculQuebec and AceNET which is a consortium of universities of Maritime provinces.

 - [WestGrid](https://www.westgrid.ca)

 University of Manitoba is a Westgrid member insitution, and provides a site for Compute Canada support staff that support usage of the National DRI by Manitoba researchers.

 The single point of contact for Compute Canada support is:  _support@computecanada.ca_